chngj/PrimePick_Electionics/README.md

 </p>

 - **Marketing Diversity**: Direct marketing draws in the most amount of sales at 83.69% of all sales revenue.
 Direct marketing maintains this majority for all four years present, and show that other marketing channels do not trend positively.
+- **Social Media**: Social media is the worst performing marketing channel with it accounting for only 1.08% of grand total sales across 4 years.
+Although, social media brought in 298K USD worth of sales.

 ## Recommendations